Pentax ME Super

 Why the pushbutton design?

 The Pentax ME (1976-81) had automatic exposure only.
-The ME Super, introduced in 1980, had automatic and also manual, but otherwise was nearly the same.
-Adding two tiny pushbuttons on the existing top deck might have been a less invasive design change than reconfiguring it for a shutter speed dial.
-Plus, the dial control had been on 35mm cameras from the beginning and ‘revolutionary’ might have been good marketing.
+The ME Super, introduced in 1980, added manual capability, leaving the rest unchanged.
+Adding two tiny pushbuttons on the existing top deck was a less invasive design change than reconfiguring it for a shutter speed dial.

 Bethesda, Md.
 Pentax ME Super, 50mm f/1.7 SMC Pentax-M, FP4+, 2023.